emnify/product-docs/docs/services/connectivity/sms.md

   style={{ width: 350 }}
 />

-The SMS history and input field at the bottom of the SMS console is similar to the layout and functionality found in most mobile messaging apps.
+The SMS history and input field at the bottom of the SMS console is similar to the layout and features found in most mobile messaging apps.

 <img
   src={require('./assets/portal-connected-devices-details-sms-console.png').default}